not-things-modular/not-things-vcv/doc/timeseq/samples/SAMPLE-AND-HOLD.md

 To keep a better overview in this script, we'll define re-usable [input](../TIMESEQ-SCRIPT-JSON.md#input) and [output](../TIMESEQ-SCRIPT-JSON.md#output) definitions in the [component-pool](../TIMESEQ-SCRIPT-JSON.md#component-pool) that we can then [reference](../TIMESEQ-SCRIPT.md#referencing) by their ID throughout the rest of the script, choosing IDs that specify what the ports are used for.

-We'll use four input ports, combining the input voltage (from the LFO and Noise modules) with the corresponding trigger on the same port using different channels: channel 1 will be the input voltage, channel 2 will be input trigger.
+We'll use four input ports, combining each input voltage (from the LFO and Noise modules) with the corresponding trigger on the same port using different channels: channel 1 will be the input voltage, channel 2 will be the corresponding input trigger.
 This results in following *input* definitions:

 ```json
 "component-pool": {